-Understanding and modelling fog in India
+Understanding and modelling fog - WCSSP case study

 The Weather and Climate Science for Service Partnership India project is advancing the understanding and modelling of fog formation.

 In many parts of the world, fog is a significant hazard causing economic and societal disruption.
 Fog is notoriously difficult to simulate in weather forecast models and it is therefore difficult to predict hazardous events.
-Collaborative research through the Weather and Climate Science for Service Partnership (WCSSP) India is progressing both the understanding of the mechanisms of fog formation and the representation of fog in high resolution models.
+Collaborative research through the Weather and Climate Science for Service Partnership (WCSSP) India is progressing both the understanding of fog formation and the representation of fog in high resolution computer models.

 How does fog form?